freqtrade/freqtrade/docs/includes/strategy-imports.md

 import pandas as pd
 from datetime import datetime
 from pandas import DataFrame
-from typing import Optional, Union
+from typing import Dict, Optional, Union

 from freqtrade.strategy import (
     IStrategy,